kaplan2539/kaplan2539.github.io/en_US/blog/20180115-run-docker-container-with-current-uid.md

 -rw-r--r-- 1 alex alex 2578830 Jan 15 10:30 pictures2.zip
 ```

-As part of an automated build process there are often scripts that run
-inside of a Docker container that should produces files that are accessible by
+As part of an automated build process there are often scripts that run inside of a Docker container.
-the current workstation user but in addition need to acquire super-user rights
+They need to produce files that are accessible by the current workstation user, but in addition need to acquire super-user rights for certain tasks.
-for certain taskts.
-That's very the `sudo` command comes in.
+That's where the `sudo` command comes in.
 However, simply running the trivial example
 ```
 docker run --rm -it -v $HOME/Pictures:/Pictures -v $PWD:/work -w /work \
    -u $(id -u):$(id -g) \